swisnl/pdfcrowd-client/README.md

 ## Work in progress

 This client is still under active development.
-The following issues will have to be fixed before a first release will be tagged:

-* Only allow requests over https
-* Hardcode the Pdfcrowd API url
-* Change the default user agent
-* Consider changing most class variables from private to protected
-* Maybe core functions (convertHtml, convertUri, availableTokens and getUsedTokes) should be separated from functions that configure the output.
+What needs to be done:
+- Improve docs: in what way does this package differ from the original class?
+- Improve docs: add docblocks to all setters.
+- Improve docs: try to generate docs for complete class?
+- Tag a version and release!

 ## Install